balder-dev/balder/doc/source/basics/execution_mechanism.rst

 Devices with Features
 =====================

 In the previous step all our devices doesn't have a real functionality, they only exist.
-For this balder provides :ref:`Features`.
+For this Balder provides :ref:`Features`.
 Features are classes that can be used by devices and offers functionality for these.
 If you have gone through the :ref:`Balder Intro Example` you have learned the basic functionality of features.
 For a full introduction to features, you can also discover the basic documentation section :ref:`Features`.